Simulation based inference of the ionization history from the 2D 21 cm power spectrum: Emulators

 \subsection{Emulating the 2D power spectrum}

 Emulators provide an alternative method to simulating computationally expensive simulation suites.
 The emulator itself requires a bank of simulations, but after training can be used for quick, on-the-fly simulation evaluations in an MCMC or SBI framework \citep{Breitman_2023}.
 Emulators also allow us to improve sampling density across prior space.
+The goal in building an emulator is to determine whether the emulator, and resulting emulator generated dataset, is accurate enough to be a suitable alternative to the original simulations, and if increasing sampling density of the prior with emulation could improve constraints.
+In this case, we consider the simulations as the ground truth, and so assess the SBI pipeline with the emulator relative to these 'true' simulations.

 Previously, the 1DPS has been the focus of several works \citep{Schmit_2017, ShimabukuroSemelin, Kern_2017, ghara2020constraining}.
 We build a 2DPS emulator and apply it in an SBI framework for inference of astrophysical parameters and the ionization history.